Robert Millikan: Personal life

 In 1902, Millikan married Greta Irvin Blanchard (1876–1953), who pre-deceased him by 3 months.
 They had three sons: Clark, Glenn, and Max.

 Millikan was a member of the organizing committee of the 1932 Los Angeles Olympics, and in his private life was an enthusiastic tennis player.

-A religious man and the son of a minister, in his later life, Millikan argued strongly for a complementary relationship between Christian faith and science.
+A religious man and the son of a minister, in his later life, Millikan argued strongly for a complementary relationship between science and Christianity.
 He dealt with this in his Terry Lectures at Yale in 1926–27, published as Evolution in Science and Religion.
 He was a Christian theist and proponent of theistic evolution.

-A more controversial belief of his was eugenics – he was one of the initial trustees of the Human Betterment Foundation and praised San Marino, California for being "the westernmost outpost of Nordic civilization ... [with] a population which is twice as Anglo-Saxon as that existing in New York, Chicago, or any of the great cities of this country."
+A more controversial belief of his was eugenics.
+Millikan was one of the initial trustees of the Human Betterment Foundation and praised San Marino, California for being "the westernmost outpost of Nordic civilization ... [with] a population which is twice as Anglo-Saxon as that existing in New York, Chicago, or any of the great cities of this country."
 In 1936, Millikan advised the president of Duke University in the then-racial segregated southern United States against recruiting a female physicist and argued that it would be better to hire young men.